adamstosho/dictionary_app/README.md

 - **Word Search:** Quickly search for any English word and get its meaning.
 - **Synonyms & Antonyms:** Find similar and opposite words easily.
 - **Word Details:** See pronunciation, part of speech, and example sentences.
+- **Voice Search:** Speak words instead of typing them for hands-free searching.
+- **Smart Suggestions:** Get intelligent word suggestions as you type.
+- **Word of the Day:** Discover a new interesting word every day.
+- **Personalized Learning:** Save words to study later with our flashcard system.
+- **Word Games:** Test your vocabulary knowledge with interactive games.
 - **Responsive Design:** Works well on phones, tablets, and computers.
 - **Theme Support:** Enjoy light and dark modes for comfortable reading.